 William E. Dever Crib

-The William E. Dever Crib, named after William Emmett Dever who served as Mayor of Chicago from 1923 to 1927, was constructed adjacent to the Carter H. Harrison Crib in 1935.
+The William E. Dever Crib, named after William Emmett Dever who served as Mayor of Chicago from 1923 to 1927, was constructed adjacent to the Carter H. Harrison Crib and then placed in operation in 1935.
 Upon completion of the Dever Crib, the navigational light was transferred from the Harrison Crib, to the apex of the taller Dever Crib.
 The thirty-five-year-old Harrison Crib was deactivated when the Dever Crib was fully operational, but when the city’s water requirements continued to grow, the Harrison Crib was reactivated.
 The tunnel system connected to the aging Harrison Crib collapsed in 1998, and the crib was removed from service.

 Located three miles offshore from the intersection of Highways 41 and 64 in Chicago.
 The lighthouse is owned by the Chicago Department of Water Management.
 Tower closed.